Australians living in Thailand can buy a home or invest in property like any other Aussie living Down Under.

-However, you may find it difficult to qualify for a mortgage if you’re earning an income in Thai Baht (THB).
-This is because many Australian banks don’t accept THB as an acceptable form of currency for a home loan.
+However, you may find it difficult to qualify for a home loan if you’re earning an income in Thai Baht (THB).

 How much can I borrow

 The good new is the most lenders assess you as if you were an Australian citizen living in Australia.

 As a general rule, Australians living in Thailand can borrow up to:

 - 80% of the property price: As long as you can provide the necessary financial documents to prove your income, you can borrow up to 80% Loan To Value Ratio (LVR).